Dictionary

 • Centers for Medicare & Medicaid Services (CMS)

-Centers for Medicare & Medicaid Services is a U.S. federal agency that administers Medicare, Medicaid, and the State Children's Health Insurance Program.
-It is a source of data on cost and quality for CompareMaine.
+Centers for Medicare & Medicaid Services is a U.S. Federal Agency that administers Medicare, Medicaid, and the State Children’s Health Insurance Program.
+CMS is a source of data on cost and quality for CompareMaine.
 Learn more at CMS

 • Confidence Interval